-- No Hedging and Pledging.
+- Performance-based equity awards based on performance over a three-year period, focusing on sustainable performance over a three-year cycle rather than any one year; and - Annual and long-term incentive plans that are subject to payment caps and Compensation Committee discretion to reduce payouts. - Stock Ownership Guidelines.
+Stock ownership guidelines for directors and certain officers, including the Named Executive Officers, encourage a long-term commitment to the Company's sustained performance through stock ownership.
+(See "Director Compensation" on page 20 and "Stock Ownership Guidelines" on page 43.) - No Hedging Nor Pledging.
 To encourage a long-term commitment to the Company's sustained performance, the Company prohibits all officers, financial personnel, and certain other individuals from shorting, hedging, and pledging Company securities or holding Company securities in a margin account.
-(See "No Hedging and Pledging" on page 42.) - Recoupment Policy.
+(See "No Hedging Nor Pledging" on page 44.) - Recoupment Policy.
 The Company's compensation recoupment policy applies to all officers of the Company and its subsidiaries for incentive-based compensation and is intended to reduce potential risks associated with its executive compensation program and align the long-term interests of officers and stockholders.
-(See "Recoupment Policy" on page 42.)
+(See "Recoupment Policy" on page 44.)